-Use the following guidelines to make sure you have enough space for the TRACE 1300/TRACE 1310 GC system.
+Use the following guidelines to make sure you have enough space for the TRACE 1600/1610 GC system.

 1. Ensure you have adequate workbench space for the system.
-Refer to the table below for exact measurements of each component.
+Refer to the following table for exact measurements of each component.

-Use the information in the table below to configure the workbench.
-Be sure to leave at least 30 cm (12 in.), of extra space around the instrument for operators to work besides it and in front of it.
+Use the information in the following table to configure the workbench.
+Be sure to leave at least 30 cm (12 in.) of extra space around the instrument for operators to work beside it.

-Keep in mind that the TRACE 1300/TRACE 1310 GC oven vents to the rear.
-Any material exposed to the oven exhaust must be able to withstand repeated exposure to temperatures of up to 450 $^{\circ}$ C (842 $^{\circ}$ F).
+Remember that the TRACE 1600/1610 GC oven vents to the rear.
+Any material exposed to the oven exhaust must withstand repeated exposure to temperatures of up to 450 $^{\circ}$ C (842 $^{\circ}$ F).